What Is NewPipe?

 - No Google account features (history sync, recommendations)

-- Different UI from official YouTube
+- Interface differs from official YouTube

 - No cast support